Deeptivarshney/Bacillus_trg/README.md

 ```
 python 02-ncbi_json_summary.py  --json ncbi.json --taxid 1386 --complete_genome --chromosome --scaffold --contig
 ```
-This python script provide the information about the number of assemblies for each level.
+This python script provides the information about the number of assemblies for each level.

 3. To download all the sequences for all the genomes/proteome for queried taxonomic ID.